A cold but refreshing shower, it’s muggy at 9am!

 The next place on the agenda was Hyannis, home of the Kennedy’s.
 The Kennedy mansion is only visible from a boat by taking a tour.
 We didn’t need to see it that much.
 However, visiting the JFK Museum was a must.
 A stately house on the Main Street has been turned into a JFK and Kennedy family shrine.
 Some lovely photos that reflected a fairytale existence.
 There was no mention of health issues or his shameful assassination.

 I have to say though, like most of the world at the time of JFK’s rise, at age 18 & 19, I was glued to the radio to hear every one of his speeches and announcements and devastated at his early demise.
-To see V.P.
-Johnson at his side during his filmed speeches, was galling.
-There has been so much speculation of how involved he was, with J Edgar Hoover, in JFK’s assassination.
-The whole saga is a festering sore on the American image.
+There has been so much speculation of who was involved.
+J Edgar Hoover, CIA, Cubans, The Mob, in JFK’s assassination.
+The whole saga is a festering sore on the American image and will remain so with Trump adding his name to the deniers of access to the truth.

 I couldn’t complete the full tour of the house.